 I couldn’t grasp that at all when compared to running a team of 5 and building an international multimedia platform for a telecom operating in several countries.
 It was all about increasing responsibilities and the types of challenges solved on a day-to-day basis.

 That is why burnout “survivors” can often handle an increasing amount of pressure and stress for a longer period of time after the first or the second hit.
-Gradually increasing responsibilities and improving professionally allows one to undertake more serious challenges.
+Gradually increasing responsibilities and improving professionally allows one to undertake more serious business challenges.

 The good news is that those who have gone through a burnout CAN monitor their energy levels if they are smart enough.
 Symptoms are all the same.
 They can act before it’s too late and reclaim their balance with whatever works for them.